gabrielweyer/nuggets/windbg/README.md

 Please check your debugger configuration and/or network access.
 ```

-This dump has been captured on an Azure Web App and the path is pointing to a hard-drive somewhere in the cloud.
+This dump has been written on an Azure Web App and the path is pointing to a hard-drive somewhere in the cloud.

 - Download the `SOS.dll` from the folder included in the error (`D:\Windows\Microsoft.NET\Framework\v4.0.30319\` in this case)
 - Load the `SOS.dll` using this command: `.load C:\path-to-dll\SOS.dll`